Skip to content

 Sales

-The purchasing module is the counterpart to the sales module.
+The sales module is the counterpart to the sales module.
 It monitors the smart contract to be notified of incoming storage requests.
 It keeps a list of the most promising requests that it can fulfill.
 It will favor those requests that have a high reward and low collateral.
 As soon as it finds a suitable request, it will then try to first reserve and then fill a slot by downloading the associated data, creating a storage proof, and posting it to the smart contract.
 It will then continue to monitor the smart contract to provide it with storage proofs when they are required.

-The purchasing module contains a best effort strategy for determining which storage requests it is interested in.
+The sales module contains a best effort strategy for determining which storage requests it is interested in.
 Over time, we expect more specialized strategies to emerge to cater to the needs of e.g. large providers versus providers that run a node from their home.

 Whitepaper